 Where to Stay to Enjoy Puglia’s Best Beaches

+The Aia – This is where I stayed on my most recent visit to Puglia – you can read the full review here.
 The Aia is a charming retreat venue and B&B tucked away at arm’s length from Nardò, with a relaxed vibe and plenty of events and activities to keep you busy.
 It’s the perfect place to explore both the Puglia coast and the villages and towns of Salento.
-Check prices and book here.

 Other great places to stay in Puglia: